 We will be selecting two values in the slicer just for demo purposes though 3 or 4 value selection is possible.

-4. Sync the slicer in all the 3 pages so that values selected remain the same on another page.
+4. Sync the slicer on all the 3 pages so that the values selected remain the same on another page.

 As you can see in the above image, the slicer is synced on all pages and also visible.